 Alli scored a beautiful goal earlier this season on his England debut and Kane has been a regular after his fantastic goal splurge in last year’s breakthrough season.
 Kane has rejected any claims from critics that he would struggle to follow up on last year’s excellent form by hitting 15 goals in 25 games this year.
 There are rumours that Roy Hodgson could call-up City old boy Kieran Trippier to the England squad, after his string of excellent performances for Spurs.
 With more Englishmen performing so well for Spurs, such as Eric Dier and Tom Carroll, they will be looking to build their squad around these English hopefuls.
 With teams like Tottenham, Leicester and West Ham United breaking into the top six, this is giving more opportunity at the highest level for these young England players.

-At this rate, England might score two more penalties than usual in the penalty shoot-out… before the inevitable exit at the hands of the Portuguese/Germans/Italians this summer.
+At this rate, England might score two more penalties than usual in the penalty shoot-out… before the inevitable exit at the hands of the

 Quote of the presser: